mozilla-services/heka-docs/source/architecture/extending.rst

 processing.

 "Appropriate task" is pretty vague, however.
 What task should a filter be performing?
-Unlike inputs and decoders, the exact function performed by a filter plugin is not clearly defined.
+The exact function performed by a filter plugin is not as specific or clearly defined as those of inputs or decoders.
 Filters are where the bulk of Heka's message processing takes place and, as such, a filter might be performing one of any number of possible jobs:

 Filtering